dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_dbt_run.png" title="dbt Cloud - dbt run" />
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;When you expand the run bar you should see something similar to the below.
+When you expand the run bar you should see something similar to the below.
 This run should have created the two example models in your development schema in Snowflake.
 By clicking on each model you should see more details about each run in the drop down menu.
 Next, go into your trial Snowflake account and open up the `ANALYTICS` database.
 You should be able to see that your development schema was created by this run and within that schema both of the models that you just ran.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_run_results.png" title="dbt Cloud - Run Results" />